 What happened that things changed so badly?
 Well, he was told very specifically by God’s prophet what God wanted him to do.
 He didn’t have to look at the bible, compare scripture with scripture, and try to sort out which way he should go – he was given a specific, detailed instruction directly from God.
 “Now go and smite Amalek, and utterly destroy all that they have, and spare them not; but slay both man and woman, infant and suckling, ox and sheep, camel and ass” (1 Sam 15:3).

 So Saul dutifully went out to battle with 210,000 troops and God gave him total victory.
-They killed every living thing……except the best sheep, the best cattle, the best donkeys, the best camels……and the Amalekite king.
+They killed every living thing……except the best sheep, the best cattle, the best donkeys, the best camels……and the Amalekite king…but what is that between friends?
 In other words, they only destroyed what they thought was worthless.
 And in so doing, Saul disobeyed God.
 It changed everything.

 Perhaps Saul, still in the first flush of his great victory, thought he was indispensable to God now; perhaps even that he could cajole God; and that God would be pleased to have all these nice fat animals sacrificed to him.
 Whatever he thought and however he tried to cover his disobedience with a pious gloss, and then shift the blame to the people, God wasn’t impressed, and he made this clear to Samuel.
 He said “It repenteth me that I have set up Saul to be king: for he is turned back from following me, and hath not performed my commandments” (1 Sam 15:11).

-Thus, when Samuel confronted Saul he said “Hath the LORD as great delight in burnt offerings and sacrifices, as in obeying the voice of the LORD?
-Behold, to obey is better than sacrifice, and to hearken than the fat of rams.
+And so, when Samuel confronted Saul, he said, “Hath the LORD as great delight in burnt offerings and sacrifices, as in obeying the voice of the LORD?
+Behold, to obey is better than sacrifice, and to heed than the fat of rams.
 For rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry.
 Because thou hast rejected the word of the LORD, he hath also rejected thee from being king” (1 Sam 15:22-23).

 Thus began Saul’s slide into sin, sorrow, fear, and infamy, and a brutal and ignominious death.